- Available in size 3 (0–6mo) or size 4 (6–12mo).

 WHEN THEY FIRST ARRIVE:

 Soft Star Shoes are made from eco-friendly, tanned in USA leathers.
-Leather is a natural product and some variation in texture and markings is to be expected.
-Because we use natural food-grade dyes in our leather, there will likely be some initial color transference to your socks or skin if your shoes become damp - this will decrease with use but please don't wear your new Soft Stars with your favorite white socks the first time you take them for a spin.
+Leather is a natural product and some variation in texture and hide markings is to be expected.
+Because we use leather colored with non-toxic methods using food grade dyes, there will likely be some initial color transfer to your socks or skin if your shoes become damp.
+This will decrease with use, but we don't recommend wearing your new Soft Stars with your favorite white socks the first time you take them for a spin.

-If your shoes are a little snug at first in the toe box area, you can gently stretch them by stuffing the toe box with a slightly damp rag.
-Push the cloth tightly into the front of the shoe - don't worry, you cannot hurt it!
-Let the shoes sit stuffed overnight to stretch.
+If your shoes are a little snug at first in the toe box area, you can gently stretch them by stuffing the toe box with a dry cloth.
+Push the cloth tightly into the front of the shoe and let sit stuffed overnight to stretch.
+Do NOT use a damp cloth as the water can stain the leather or innersole* of some leather types, rendering it unreturnable.

-The full grain leather we use is naturally water resistant.
-Clean as needed with water dampened rag and let air dry.
+Most full grain leather we use is naturally water resistant - but Vegetable tanned is not and will stain.
+You can clean shoes as needed with water dampened cloth* and let air dry - but please note if you do this on Vegetable tanned, you will need to wet/stain entire shoe to avoid water stain marks.
 Condition the leather as often as desired with any quality leather dressing, but take care to keep it away from the edges of your rubber soles.
 Mink oil can degrade the adhesion on bonded soles and cause the sole to separate from your shoe over time.
 We highly recommend Bee Natural Amore for general conditioning or Rain & Snow on leather for enhanced water resistance.
 The color on shiny metallic shoes will eventually patina with use into an antique wear look - this can be accelerated with repeated use to water and high wear (e.g. scuffing toes).

 We are often asked if our shoes can be washed in a washing machine.
-While not recommended as a normal course of action, when in dire straits the Elves have been known to toss a pair of shoes in the machine and generally have had good results - just don't mix them with any other item because of color bleeding, and do NOT put shoes the dryer.
-Shoes with sheepskin can take 3-4 days to air dry if fully submerged in water - you can speed up the drying by stuffing with old newspapers and replacing the paper 2x a day.
+While not recommended as a normal course of action, when in dire straits the Elves have been known to toss a pair of shoes in the machine and generally have had good results.
+Just don't mix them with any other item because of color bleeding, and do NOT put shoes the dryer.
+Shoes with sheepskin can take 3-4 days to air dry if fully submerged in water, but you can speed up the drying by stuffing with old newspapers and replacing the paper 2x a day.